 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-Current financial assets and financial liabilities are generally not exposed to interest rate risk because of their short-term nature and maturity.
+Current financial assets and financial liabilities are generally not exposed to interest rate risk because of their short-term nature, maturity and fixed interest rate on debentures.